April 7 in Pop Culture History

 1962 – #1 Hit April 7, 1962 – April 20, 1962: Shelley Fabares – Johnny Angel

-1964 – IBM introduced its innovative System/360, the company’s first line of compatible mainframe computers that gave customers the option of upgrading from lower-cost models to more powerful, expensive ones.
+1964 – IBM introduced its innovative System/360, the company’s first line of compatible mainframe computers, allowing customers to upgrade from lower-cost models to more powerful, expensive ones.

 1967 – Film critic Roger Ebert published his first film review in the Chicago Sun-Times.